Automated tuning for the parameters of linear solvers: List of optimized parameters

-The present paper deals with the optimization of three groups of parameters containing 7, 13, and 21~numerical method parameters.
+The present paper deals with the optimization of four groups of parameters containing 7, 13, 15, and 21~numerical method parameters.
 These parameters correspond to the BiCGStab iterative method and the classical algebraic multigrid preconditioner.
-The Chebyshev polynomial method is chosen as both the pre- and post-smoother (with their own method parameters), and the direct solver is used at the coarsest level.
-The full list of the XAMG library parameters targeted for optimization and their equivalents in hypre are summarized in Table~\ref{tab:params}.
-The specific parameters included in optimization sets are shown in Table~\ref{tab:3sets}.
+The Chebyshev polynomial method is chosen as both the pre- and post-smoother (with their own method parameters), and the direct solver is used at the coarsest level; these basic methods are fixed and do not change during the optimization.
+The full list of the XAMG library parameters targeted for optimization and their equivalents in \textit{hypre} are summarized in Table~\ref{tab:params}.
+The specific parameters included in the four optimization sets are shown in Table~\ref{tab:4sets}.